jgoog/Wedding-Crasher-frontend/README.md

 ![orginialWeddingCrasher.jpg](/planning/orginialWeddingCrasher.jpg)

 ## Planning and Timeline
 I implemented the MVC design for this project which has a simple approach to it.
-The user interacts with the view which talks to the controller and the controller talks to the model as you can see in the diagram.
+The user interacts with the view which talks to the controller and the controller talks to the model.
+Then a seating chart is provided.
+I wanted to keep it simple user logins and barcode is provided I added the seating chart as a new feature.
 ![homePageWeddingCrasher.jpg](/planning/homePageWeddingCrasher.jpg)
 ![WeddingCrasherQRCode.jpg](/planning/WeddingCrasherQRCode.jpg)
 ![MVC.jpg](/Image/Images/MVC.jpg)